thomasloupe/SimulaCLI/README.md

-# SimulaCLI - Customizable Simulated Linux Terminal
+# SimulaCLI - Simulated Command Line Interface

-SimulaCLI is a customizable simulated Linux terminal created in JavaScript.
+SimulaCLI is a customizable, modular, simulated Linux terminal created in JavaScript.

 ## Preview
 ![SimulaCLI Interface](https://github.com/thomasloupe/SimulaCLI/blob/main/SimulaCLI.png?raw=true)

 ## Introduction

-SimulaCLI simulates a Linux terminal environment where you can interact with a simulated file system.
+SimulaCLI simulates a Linux terminal environment where users can interact with a simulated file system.
 You can navigate directories, view files, play audio/video files, execute typical linux commands, and more.
 The terminal runs entirely within the client's own browser.
+Users can create their own hard drive volumes, as well as create their own custom SimulaCLI commands!

 ## Getting Started